 |Alma Mater:||Norwich '04|

-Lou DiMasi III M'11 returns for his fifth season as head coach of the Saint Michael's College men's golf program in 2016-17, but his second as an assistant following seven years as the head coach.
+Lou DiMasi III M'11 returns for his ninth season as a coach with the Saint Michael's College men's golf program in 2016-17, but his second as an assistant following seven years as the head coach.

-DiMasi is a resident director at Saint Michael's and earned his master's degree from the College in May 2011.
+DiMasi was formerly a resident director at Saint Michael's and earned his master's degree from the College in May 2011.
 He previously served for two seasons as a men's ice hockey assistant coach for the Purple Knights, helping the 2008-09 squad win the NE-10 Tournament.